 Intro to federated authentication with Apple Business Manager

 You use federated authentication to link Apple Business Manager to your instance of Microsoft Azure Active Directory (AD).
-As a result, your users can leverage their Microsoft Azure AD usernames and passwords as Managed Apple IDs.
-They can then use their Microsoft Azure AD credentials to sign in to their assigned iPad or Mac and even iCloud on the web.
+As a result, your users can leverage their MS Azure AD user names and passwords as Managed Apple IDs.
+They can then use their MS Azure AD credentials to sign in to their assigned iPad or Mac and even iCloud on the web.
 Users can also use it to sign in on Shared iPad.